opendatasoft/ods-documentation/source/customizing_look_and_feel/01_branding_portal/branding.rst

 To add a new login page logo:

-1. In the Login page logo area of the Branding configuration interface, click on the Upload an image button.
+1. In the **Branding** configuration interface, look for the **Login page logo** configuration.
+2. Click on the Upload an image button.
-2. Choose a logo using the file finder.
+3. Choose a logo using the file finder.
-3. Once the logo has been selected, click on the Save button in the top right corner.
+4. Once the logo has been selected, click on the Save button in the top right corner.